-Cloud Video Encoding Versus In-House Solution
+Cloud Video Encoding vs In-House Solution: What suits you?

 Scalability, easier and faster deployment, no need to keep abreast of the latest video technology: so many reasons to move your system to a professional, third-party, cloud-based video encoding service.

 On the other hand, an in-house video encoding solution can make sense and bring greater control over your overall video workflow.